CDGCBR: East Cheshire Branch

 To this end, I am asking if any of you would be willing to take on this role.
 More information is available from either Graham Jenkins or myself - our contact details are in the Annual Report.

 Words from the Webmaster

 The Chester Diocesan Guild of Church Bell Ringers is having a major redesign of its website.
 The basic idea is to give all of the websites [the guild's and each of the five branches' websites] a common style.
-The new version should be up and running in early 2018.
-In the meantime, this website is filling the gap.
+The new version is up and running but some branches are further along than others.